 And secondly, tenants must request the return of their deposits from their landlords a few days prior to moving out and ending the tenancy.
 Again, the notice must be written, and include a forwarding address.

-What Must Landlords Do in the Event They Sell the Rental Property in the Middle of an Active Rental Agreement?
+What Must Landlords Do in the Event They Sell the Rental Property in the Middle of an Active Rental or Lease Agreement?

 The incoming landlord will become responsible for the tenant’s security deposit.
 That is, in regards to storing it, a landlord must make appropriate deductions (if any) and return it to the tenant.
 Remember to include a list of deductions.